Field notes

 What Pallas does differently

-Focus on GLP-1 and peptides.
-Pallas isn't a men's health company that added GLP-1 — it's a GLP-1 and peptide therapy company.
-Every product decision is driven by that category.
-For patients who care about being a priority (not one of a dozen verticals), the focus shows up in provider responsiveness, medication breadth within the category, and program design.
+Single-category focus on weight loss.
+Pallas isn't a men's health company that added GLP-1 — it's a GLP-1-only telehealth company.
+For patients who want to be a priority (not one of a dozen verticals), the focus shows up in provider responsiveness, medication breadth within the category, and program design.

 Flat, transparent pricing.
-Both Pallas and Hims list similar base pricing, but Pallas's structure is designed to be simpler — one number, month to month, everything included.
+Both Pallas and Hims list similar base pricing, but Pallas's structure is designed to be simpler — one number per medication, month to month, everything included.
 Hims has multiple program tiers, and patients occasionally report surprise charges at dose increases or during brand-name switches.

 Direct line to support.
 Pallas is smaller and deliberately so.
 Support messages get human responses within hours; founders are reachable.
 Hims is large enough that support routes through tiered queues.